|Hometown:||Saint Charles, Ill.|

 Joel Lopez will look to compete for playing time on the Nebraska defensive front as a senior in 2017.
 The 6-2, 280-pound Lopez has been a consistent worker in the Nebraska weight room during his time in the program, adding more than 30 pounds of muscle.
 Lopez has provided depth at defensive tackle the past two seasons, and will look to find his role in the Huskers’ new 3-4 defensive scheme this fall.

 A walk-on from Illinois, Lopez joined the Nebraska program in 2014 after graduating from high school in the spring of 2013.
+A child, youth and family studies major, Lopez graduated in May of 2017 and will be in graduate classes during the fall semester.

 Lopez was a reserve defensive tackle.
 He did not appear in a game.